navisens/NaviDocs/Tutorials/creating-navisensplugins.iOS.md

 This behaves the same as the above `subscribe` method, except that it stops providing the resources to the plugin.

-#### `func broadcast(_ tag: String, data: Any)`
+#### `func broadcast(_ tag: String, operation: Int, data: Any)`

 This method is used to communicate with other plugins.
 Any plugin that is currently subscribed to the resource `PLUGIN_DATA` will receive both the identifier, along with the Object array.
 The identifier is purely used by plugins to determine if the data being presented is something they recognize and can process.
 Since there is only one `PLUGIN_DATA` stream, the `tag` is designed as a secondary filter for this stream in the case that you have multiple mutually independent sets of `PLUGIN_DATA` resource-subscribing plugins.
+The operation can be used to further specify a request of identify the data.

 #### `var motionDna: MotionDnaService?`